Library

 Use these validation principles to avoid relying on gut feelings and gain supportive data instead:

-Prototype and Test Early
+Prototype and test early

 Regularly validate your designs through user testing and quick iterations.
 Catching issues early saves time later.